- DPPS degree requirements

 - joint publications in the last three years

 External committee members may come from the University of Helsinki, but may also come from other universities or research institutes in Finland or abroad.
+It should be noted that neither the DPPS nor faculties can offer financial support for their travel expenses.
+It is also advisable that at least one of the group members is familiar with the requirements for a PhD degree at the University of Helsinki.

 Thesis committee meetings should be held at least once a year until thesis defence, but may be organised more frequently if this is seen to be beneficial.
 Organising the meeting is the responsibility of the doctoral candidate.
 Remember to leave enough time to plan the date and time of the meeting as committee members are usually very busy and not able to reschedule their work at short notice.